- Loan Programs

 Whether you need a down payment for your loan depends on the specific loan program you decide to use.
-In a conventional home loan, most buyers need a down payment around 20% to access the most favorable one-time close loan terms.
-In some cases, this amount can be financed.
+In a traditional construction loan, most buyers need a down payment around 20% to access the most favorable one-time close loan terms.

-Our one-time close programs offer down payments anywhere from 0% to a maximum of 3.5%, a small fraction of what other lenders typically ask for.
-Not only that, but you can even finance down payments.
+Our one-time close programs offer down payments anywhere from 0% to 3.5%, to a maximum of 5%, a small fraction of what other lenders typically ask for.

 Credit is just one factor used to decide how much you can finance with your one-time close construction loan.
 A credit score of 700 or above is considered low risk, while a score of 800 to 850 is exceptional – but even very affluent people do not always have a score this high.

-Our one-time close construction program does not specify a minimum credit score for your loan package.
-Instead, we will examine your entire financial outlook and work with you to find a loan solution that meets your needs.
+Our one-time close construction program requires a minimum credit score of 640.
+We will examine your entire financial outlook and work with you to find a loan solution that meets your needs.
 Current income and investments are weighted heavily.

 On most of our construction products, your first payment does not take place until after construction is complete.